Muhannad0101/Customer-Segmentation-using-Cohort-Analysis-RFM-KMeans/README.md

-- Customer lifetime value (CLV) is a metric that estimates the total amount of money a customer is expected to spend throughout their lifetime as a customer of a business.
-It is an important metric for because it helps to identify their most valuable customers and inform marketing and retention strategies to encourage these customers to continue making purchases and remain loyal.

-For example, customer 17841 has a CLV of 2,976,046 currency units, indicating that they are expected to generate almost 3 million units of revenue for the business throughout their lifetime as a customer.
-This customer is likely very loyal to the business and makes frequent purchases, contributing to their high CLV value.
+- Customer lifetime value (CLV)
+1- CustomerID: This is a unique identification number for each customer.
+It allows the business to differentiate between individual customers.

+2- CLV (Customer Lifetime Value): This represents the projected net profit attributed to the entire future relationship with a customer.
+In other words, it's an estimation of how much each customer is worth to the business over the duration of their relationship.
+The higher the CLV, the more valuable that customer is to the business.

+- Quick Analysis:

+CustomerID 17841.0 has the highest CLV of 2,976,046.0.
+This implies that this customer is projected to bring the most net profit to the business over the duration of their relationship compared to the other customers listed.
+CustomerID 14646.0 has the second-highest CLV with 558,978.0.
+CustomerID 18102.0 is close behind with a CLV of 512,877.0.
+The remaining customers have CLVs in descending order, with CustomerID 14911.0 having the lowest CLV among this list at 265,145.0.

 ![Screenshot 2023-07-06 195320](https://github.com/Muhannad0101/Customer-Segmentation-using-Cohort-Analysis-RFM-KMeans/assets/102443619/dd698805-7a56-49b5-9fe7-4f93cba4ee3e)